Weeks drive the annual headline

 Privacy: inputs never leave your device.

-The after-tax estimate uses a single percentage and does not account for personal allowances, multiple tax bands, National Insurance, pension, or other deductions.
-For exact figures, consult official resources for your country.
+The after‑tax estimate uses a single percentage and does not include allowances, multiple tax bands, social insurance, pension contributions, or other deductions.
+For exact figures, use official resources or a full paycheck calculator for your country.

 Multiply hourly wage by total weekly hours (including overtime), then by weeks per year.